daniellee862/advanced-sql/README.md

 | crime      | Watch out, there's gangsters about                             |
 | sci_fi     | Your scientists were so preoccupied with whether they could... |

-2. Movies can often be associated with more than one genre.
-Create a many to many relationship between the `genres` table and the `movies` using a junction table.
+2.2 Established movie-genre relationships: Designed a junction table with many to many relationship between the `genres` and the `movies` tables.

-3. Insert some data about the film genres.
-Feel free to use the information in the table below:
+2.3 Populated genre table: Inserted movie data, validating data manipulation and SQL skills.

 | Film                               | Genres               |
 | ---------------------------------- | -------------------- |